Family communicationwhen everyone talks but no one listens

-Everyone talks.
-No one listens.
-The same things are said over and over – and yet nothing changes.
+The same things get said again and again — and still nothing changes.

 ·